uvalib/happymapper/README.md

     has_one :favorite_color, String, :state_when_nil => true

 The resulting XML will include the 'favorite_color' element even if the favorite color has not been specified.

+### :read_only

+When an element, attribute, or text node is a value that you have no intersest in saving to XML, you can ensure that takes place by stating that it is `read only`.

+    has_one :modified, Boolean, :read_only => true
+    attribute :temporary, Boolean, :read_only => true

+This is useful if perhaps the incoming XML is different than the out-going XML.

 ### namespaces